Contact Us

 Use your imagination

 Sometimes all you need is a little imagination for the piece you find to become the find of your dreams.
 Secondhand furniture might have good “bones” and need just a simple refresh.
-Before you pass over a piece because you don’t like the fabric or hardware, try picturing it reupholstered or with some different drawer pulls.
+Before you pass over a used piece because you don’t like the fabric or hardware, try picturing it reupholstered or with some different drawer pulls.

 Check for recalls